 In addition, although the rain upstream was of almost Biblical proportions, downstream in Montauban and Moissac it was not especially heavy or sustained, so people had no cause for alarm.
 The rapid rise of the river took many by surprise.

 Pardé recommended reforesting the mountain slopes to contain rainwater, constructing a series of dams and reservoirs, building higher embankments and bridges, reinforcing the buildings, putting in place an early warning system and monitoring rainfall more systematically.

-In our time here, the Aveyron has flooded at Saint-Antonin, although not with such catastrophic consequences as in 1930.
+In our time here, the Aveyron and its tributary, the Bonnette, have flooded at Saint-Antonin, notably in 2003, 2018, and February 2021.
+Thankfully, it has not had such catastrophic consequences as in 1930, although people have been flooded out and evacuated on these occasions.
 An automatic early warning system exists and some of Pardé’s other suggestions have been carried out.
 Even so, the practice of building on flood plains continues, and this has had dire consequences in other parts of France in recent years.

 You might also like:

 Copyright © 2015 Life on La Lune, all rights reserved